HastalavistaAT/weather2/README.md

 it uses awattar.py and timer.py

 **awattar.py**
-ready the current and future prices for electricity
+load the current and future prices for electricity from Awattar

 **timer.py**
 calculate sunrise and sunset to open or close the blinds.